eopkg

 info

-Display information about specified package(s).
+Displays detailed information about a specified package.

 list-available